OctopusDeploy/docs/docs/octopus-cloud/data.md

 description: How to work with your data in Octopus Cloud.
 ---

-We make backups of instance databases and store these securely, so we have multiple restore points in the unlikely event of a disaster.
+We make backups of instance databases and store these securely so that we have multiple restore points in the unlikely event of a disaster.

-We evaluate our backup and recovery strategy frequently, to improve resiliency and recovery as we need to.
+We evaluate our backup and recovery strategy frequently to improve resiliency and recovery as we need to.

 ## Importing Data